ros-navigation/navigation2/nav2_controller/doc/README.md

 ## Local Planner under ROS 1

 Under ROS 1, the navigation stack provides a `BaseLocalPlanner` interface used by `MoveBase`.
 The `BaseLocalPlanner` component is expected to take a path and current position and produce a command velocity.
-The most commonly used implementation of the local planner uses the DWA algorithm.
+The most commonly used implementation of the local planner uses the DWA algorithm, however, the Trajectory Rollout algorithm is also available int the ROS 1 navigation stack.

 The navigation repository provides two implementations of the DWA algorithm: `base_local_planner` and `dwa_local_planner`.
-In addition, there is another DWA based planner in the Robot Navigation repository called DWB.
-The `dwa_local_planner` was meant to replace `base_local_planner` and DWB was meant to replace both the others.
+In addition, there is another DWA based planner in the [Robot Navigation repository](https://github.com/locusrobotics/robot_navigation) called DWB.
+The `dwa_local_planner` was meant to replace `base_local_planner` and provides a better DWA algorithm, but failed to provide the Trajectory Rollout algorithm, so was unable to completely replace `base_local_planner`.

+DWB was meant to replace both the planners in the navigation repository and provides an implementation of both DWA and Trajectory Rollout.

 ![Local Planner Structure](./images/LocalPlanner.svg "Local planner structure under ROS 1")

 ## Migrating to ROS 2

-Rather than continue with 3 overlapping implementations of DWA, we chose to port the DWB planner to ROS 2 and use it as the standard local planner.
+Rather than continue with 3 overlapping implementations of DWA, the DWB planner was chosen to use as the standard local planner.

 The advantages of DWB were:
-* it seemed to be backward compatible with the other Planners
+* it was designed with backwards compatibility with the other controllers
-* it was designed with clear extension points
+* it was designed with clear extension points and modularity
-* it has a relatively clean interface

 ## Changes to DWB